Optimizing Data Augmentation through Bayesian Model Selection: Detailed Proofs

 \subsection{Proof of \cref{thm:posterior-shrinkage} (Posterior Shrinkage under na\"ive Augmentation)}

-\begin{proof} Under a locally Gaussian approximation, the posterior covariance is approximately the inverse of the Hessian of the negative log posterior at the MAP estimate.
+\begin{proof} Under a locally Gaussian approximation with full-rank covariance, the posterior covariance is approximately the inverse of the Hessian of the negative log posterior at the MAP estimate.
 For the true posterior, marginalizing over \(\mbphi\):

 For the na\"ive posterior:

 Assuming \(\mbgamma_k \sim p(\mbgamma \g \hat{\mbphi})\) (e.g., using a point estimate of \(\mbphi\)), this approximates:

 Therefore, \(\Sigma_{\text{na\"ive}} \approx \frac{1}{K} \Sigma_{\text{true}}\). \end{proof}